- How do I apply for a grant?

 - Nominating schools must be independent 501 (c)(3) organizations and the schools themselves should hold the 501 (c)(3) status.

-- Organizations holding 501(c)(3) status through a fiscal sponsor or related party (e.g., pass-through foundation) are ineligible to apply.
+- Schools holding 501(c)(3) status through a related party (e.g., pass-through foundation) are ineligible to apply.

 Students completing a graduate or undergraduate filmmaking degree at any of the following schools are eligible: